 The VFW is a strong supporter of veterans' preference in government positions.
-The Washington Office actively works to advance veteran-specific employment legislation.
+The Washington Office actively works to advance veteran-specific employment legislation and works with the U.S. Department of Labor to ensure veterans have resources in their communities to find quality post-military careers.